Cricket Fielding Positions

 - Short Fine Leg

-Fielding positions for one for one of the worldâs more complex ball sports have not so much become more complex as more varied and obscure than those of yesteryear, if not yesterday.
-Using just 10 fielders to save the bowlerâs figures and possibly career, the captainâs ability to position his field across a vastly variable area is a skill.
+Fielding positions for one of the more complex ball sports have not so much become more complex as more varied and obscure than those of yesteryear, if not yesterday.

-The fielding captain needs to limit the numbers of runs conceded by âpre-emptingâ where the batsmen will most likely (or accidentally) hit the ball, whilst at the same time trying to get the batsman out by causing the batsman to hit the ball in the air to a fielder, who will (should/could) catch it.
-This skill mirrors the art of the batsman whose craft is to hit the ball to where there is no fielder, and thus allow the opportunity to score more runs.
+This skill mirrors the art of the batter whose craft is to hit the ball to where there is no fielder, and thus allow the opportunity to score more runs.

-The format of the game, Test Cricket, ODI, or T20 determines how the game starts but for this we focus on Test Cricket, that usually starts with a conventional or, in cricket parlance, an âorthodoxâ field.
-Our picture shows ALL ânormalâ fielding positions, and not a game starting with 31 persons on the field, when all formats start with 10 fielders and one bowler.
+Our picture shows ALL ‘normal’ fielding positions, and not a game starting with 31 persons on the field, when all formats start with 10 fielders and one bowler.

-As orthodox as our image is, there is often a time toward the end of a Test Match when 10 fielders are in a âringâ around the batter, in catching positions (slips/short leg/leg slip).
-When this happens, forget the positions shown.
-10 fielders around the batter are all there to take a catch off who the last and least capable batsman in the side to win the Test.
+As orthodox as our image is, there is often a time toward the end of a Test Match when 10 fielders are in a ‘ring’ around the batter, in catching positions (slips/short leg/leg slip).

 Starting a Test Match, you normally see a wicket-keeper (keeper), 2-3 slips, a gully, a point, cover, mid-off, mid-on, mid-wicket, square leg, and fine-leg or third man, depending on how many slips you have.
-The fielding positions are affected by who is batting and who is bowling.
-Different positions for different players, and the captainâs âmindâ on how he or she believes they can get the batter out.

-You often see 3 or more slips positioned at the start of a game to catch the ball from the offside edge of the bat, at a time when the batter is adjusting their eyes to speed and bounce of the ball.
-The number of slips, along with sometimes 2 gully fielders, will depend on the bowlerâs style and delivery.
+You often see 3 or more slips at the start of a game to catch the ball from the offside edge of the bat, at a time when the batter is adjusting their eyes to speed and bounce of the ball.

-This many positioned in what is termed âthe cordonâ to catch the ball off the edge suggests the ball will be bowled on that side of the batter.
-Thus, you wouldnât need square leg, fine leg or even third man (usually the fielder bowling from the other end) who often comes into the slips.
+This many positioned in what is termed ‘the cordon’ to catch the ball off the edge suggests the ball will be bowled on that side of the batter.
+Thus, you wouldn’t need square leg, fine leg or even third man (usually the fielder bowling from the other end) who often comes into the slips.

-The term in cricket is âbowling to your fieldâ.
+The term in cricket is ‘bowling to your field’.
 This means if you have 7 or 8 men on the off-side, you do not bowl the ball on the legside (or wider) allowing the batter to hit the ball to where there are fewer fielders.

 I have bowled in a game, representing Australia House Cricket Club in London, with 9 fielders on the off-side.
 The batter still managed to hit 2 boundaries on the off-side, though 2 catches were also dropped, but I digress from failed glory.